postmanlabs/labs-docs/src/pages/docs/postman-pro/integrations/github.md

     url: "https://blog.getpostman.com/2017/03/10/backup-and-sync-your-postman-collections-on-github/?_ga=2.184833577.1078379737.1571761632-963694147.1565912089"
 ---

-Postman allows to back up your collections and synchronize your APIs schemas on GitHub.
+Postman allows you to back up your collections and synchronize your APIs schemas on GitHub.
 For each of these integrations, you'll need to [generate a GitHub personal access token](#generating-a-github-personal-access-token).
-This section describes:

 * [Backing up collections on GitHub](#backing-up-collections-on-github)
     * [Configuring GitHub integration for collections](#configuring-github-integration-for-collections)